paloranta/vim-around/README.md

 - d for deleting a selection
 - dw for deleting the next word (the next continuous block of text)
 - db for deleting previous word (the previous continuous block of text)
-- dd for deleting entire line from current cursor position (might be buggy)
+- dd for deleting entire line from current cursor position
 - cw for changing the word forward from current cursor position
 - cb for changing the word backward from current cursor position
 - Shift-a for appending to end of line and swapping to edit mode